digitalcube/shifter-static-local/README.md

 Docker image for testing WordPress themes and plugins while migrating to Shifter.
 This image is also available on [Dockerhub](https://hub.docker.com/r/getshifter/shifter_local/).

+## Limitations

+Shifter-Local is released for the purpose of only checking the operation of WordPress theme and plug-in in Shifter platform.

+The following features, combined with the Shifter platform. do not work on Shifter-Local.

+- All Shifter menus in WordPress dashboard
+  - Terminate, Generate, or etc...
+- Passwordless login

 ## Requirements

 - docker